 December 2022 - Over 600,000 U.S. troops may have been exposed to PFAS on military bases, according to a report from the Department of Defense and analysis from the Environmental Working Group.
 The Department of Defense found PFAS at 70 parts per trillion or more at 24 military bases across the country.
 At the moment, there are 400 U.S. military installations in the states and overseas with known PFAS contamination and more than 300 with suspected contamination.

-September 2021 - The Department of Defense sent letters to 2,063 agricultural operations within a mile of 95 military bases regarding PFAS contamination in the area farmworkers were living in.
+September 2021 - The Department of Defense sent letters to 2,063 agricultural operations within a mile of 95 military bases regarding PFAS contamination in the area where farmworkers were living.
 The average military base sent 21 notices, and half of the installations sent seven or fewer.

 August 2021 - Over 385 military bases are contaminated with PFAS, according to the Pentagon.
 Richard Kidd, deputy assistant secretary of defense for environment and energy resilience, said during a public discussion on PFAS that it would take "years to fully define cleanup requirements the department faces, and probably decades before that cleanup is complete."
 The cleanup endeavor costs were estimated at $2 billion.